wailord284/Alexs-Arch-Installer/README.md

 - NO Snapshots or backup system enabled even if BTRFS is selected
 - Spectre and Meltdown mitigations are disabled!
     * noibrs noibpb nopti nospectre_v2 nospectre_v1 l1tf=off nospec_store_bypass_disable no_stf_barrier mds=off mitigations=off
-- Third party repositories enabled by default (repo-ck, archlinuxcn, chaotic-aur, aurmageddon)
+- Third party repositories enabled by default (archlinuxcn, chaotic-aur, aurmageddon)
 - A significant amount of changes that may or may not align with the Arch Wiki or its suggestions

 # Todos